 When babies are born too early, caregivers need to understand as much as possible — and as quickly as possible — about the newborn’s health to ensure the baby gets the necessary lifesaving treatments.
-The only current ways to assess these babies right after birth are to measure their heart rate and blood oxygen levels, but neither methods measure how much oxygen gets delivered to the babies' brain.
+Monitoring babies right after their birth include to measuring their heart rate and blood oxygen levels, but neither methods measure how much oxygen gets delivered to the babies' brain.

 The research, led by Dr. Anup Katheria, director of the Neonatal Research Institute at Sharp Mary Birch, shows that monitoring a preterm newborn’s brain activity and oxygen level immediately after birth can help predict whether an infant will survive or have severe brain injury within the first 72 hours of life.

-These findings may have a broader impact on doctors’ understanding of a premature infant’s brain and how they respond right after birth, which could help determine the best treatments for these vulnerable infants, says Dr. Katheria.
+These findings have a broader impact on doctors’ understanding of a premature infant’s brain and how they respond right after birth, which helps determine the best treatments for these vulnerable infants, says Dr. Katheria.

 The study is the first of its kind to analyze the brain rhythms and oxygen levels of preterm infants — born at less than 32 weeks of gestation — in the delivery room, as the infants received lifesaving care.